Kenji Utsumi

-Kenji Utsumi (内海 賢二, Utsumi Kenji) was a Japanese actor and voice actor from Kitakyūshū, affiliated with the self-founded Ken Production.
+Kenji Utsumi (内海 賢二, Utsumi Kenji) was a Japanese actor and voice actor from Kitakyushu, affiliated with the self-founded Ken Production.

 He was best known for his roles in Sally the Witch (1966) (as Sally's Papa), Fist of the North Star (as Raoh and Kaioh), Dr. Slump Arale-chan (as Senbei Norimaki), the Dragon Ball series (as Shenlong, Commander Red, Reacoom and the Tenkaichi Budōkai announcer), Fullmetal Alchemist (as Alex Louis Armstrong) and Hajime no Ippo (as Coach Kamogawa).
-He was also known for dubbing over the voices of actors Carl Weathers, Steve McQueen, Jack Nicholson, Sammy Davis, Jr., Victor Mature and Robert Shaw in the Japanese-language editions of their films.
+He was also known for dubbing over the voices of actors Carl Weathers, Steve McQueen, Jack Nicholson, Sammy Davis Jr., Victor Mature and Robert Shaw in the Japanese-language editions of their films.

 He received a lifetime achievement award at the third Seiyu Awards.

 Personal life

-He was married to fellow voice actor Michiko Nomura until his death.
+He was married to fellow voice actress Michiko Nomura until his death.

 Death

 He died from peritoneal cancer at 3:01 PM in JST on June 13, 2013.